Winther Hall 6035

 Persons interested in learning more about UW-Whitewater's Master of Science Degree in Counseling are encouraged to attend an information session facilitated by the Counselor Education faculty members and graduate assistants.

-In addition to receiving information on program format, admission procedures and requirements, faculty, and courses, there will be an opportunity to ask questions and tour the Winther Counseling Lab.
+In addition to receiving information on program format, admission procedures and requirements, faculty, and courses, there will be an opportunity to ask questions and tour Winther Counseling Services.

 Students may be admitted to the program with these "deficiencies" (prerequisites not yet completed).
 Identified deficiencies must be removed prior to enrollment in coursework beyond the first nine (9) credits.
 Courses taken to remove deficiencies may be at the undergraduate or graduate level.
 Credit earned to remove deficiencies will not count toward the degree requirements for the Master of Science in Counseling.

 *Students seeking an exception (based on an undergraduate GPA of less than 2.75) to the admissions standards should do the following:

 On receipt of these materials, the regular admissions procedures will be followed.
 Academic background (including specific deficiencies) will be examined and discussed in the admissions interview.

 The Counselor Education Program receives approximately 100-120 applications per year and typically offers admission to 48 applicants.

 Strong applications will include a reflection of past experiences within the field of counseling as well as other programs related to counseling, therapy, and helping professions.
 Applications may also highlight one's work, both paid and unpaid.
 Overall, one's involvement, passion, and commitment to working within professional settings is important to include.
 In addition, seek letters of recommendation from professional and academic references who are familiar with you as a person and a student, can speak to your abilities, and have worked closely with you on a major project.
 Finally, a strong academic background and an application free of grammatical errors are also valued.